chengzh2008/single_resource_restful_api/README.md

 ## Internal components (for reference only)

+Back-end:
 There are four modules in my express framework:

 	index.js			// The package main js file server.js 			// Server related configuration and creation blogs.js			// Model definition and configuration of MongoDB with mongoose blogs_routes.js		// Routes handling method (RESTFul API web service, supporting GET|POST|PUT|DELETE request)

+Front-end:

+	Front-end code is located in app directory. app/js directory holds all JavaScript codes.
+	"build/" directory holds the code delivery the code to user "db/" directory holds the mongoDB data.
+In Heroku cloud, mongolab serve as the database.
+	"test/" directory holds the testing code, including front-end and back-end.

 ## Credits
 Give credits to instructors and members in CodeFellow Fullstack Javascript for those helpful discussion and suggestion.